mssgill/hscSphinx/database/tables.rst

 like PostgreSQL, we are using for the HSC SSP database.
 Here are some examples specific for the tables in HSC SSP database.
 Please see the :ref:`HSC Query Examples <database_queries>` section for more examples.
-There are several ways to enable the 'join' in SQL of PostgreSQL, and here we show only limited numbers of samples.
+There are several ways to enable the 'join' in SQL of PostgreSQL, and only limited numbers of samples are shown here.

 Searching objects measured in CCD images